Worries Grow As Top Posts Remain Vacant At State Department

 Foreign governments are noticing all the vacancies — and so is Congress.

-"We've had a lot of hearings and we've not had any Trump presentations at any of those hearings," said Maryland Senator Ben Cardin, the ranking Democrat on the Senate Foreign Relations Committee.
+"We've had a lot of hearings and we've not had any Trump presentations at any of those hearings," said Maryland Sen. Ben Cardin, the ranking Democrat on the Senate Foreign Relations Committee.
 "There's no one to speak on behalf of the Trump administration."

 Cardin spoke to reporters ahead of a Thursday hearing on Yemen, a country where the Trump administration has already carried out a military operation that resulted in civilian casualties and the loss of an American service member.

-Note: A previous version of this story misspelled Gov. Jon Huntsman's first name as John.
-It also called him the governor of Utah; he's a former governor.